Are you a business marketer new to content marketing?

 2) Start a Blog—Now (And Stay On It)

 If you’ve already got a website, link it to a blog that will feature a great deal of your company’s content.
-Blogs provide 434% more indexed pages and 97% more links than pages without one so it’s well worth your time.
+Blogs provide 126% more leads for small businesses than pages without one so it’s well worth your time.

 3) Define Your Metrics